 - Must have at least 2.5 GPA on 4.0 scale from high school or previous college.

 - Must plan to enroll full-time at Clarkson College in the Nursing program, earning a Bachelor's degree upon graduation.

-- Must successfully complete summer internship program at The Nebraska Medical Center.
+- Must successfully complete summer internship program at Nebraska Medicine.